 Under the CRD IV Regulation, it is expected that each institution will be required to maintain a leverage ratio beginning on 1 January 2018, at the level that will be implemented by the Council and European Parliament following an initial observation period beginning 1 January 2015, during which institutions will be required to disclose their leverage ratio.
-The leverage ratio is defined as an institution's tier 1 capital divided by its average total consolidated assets.
+The leverage ratio is defined as an institution's tier 1 capital divided by its total exposure measure.